-To be eligible for guaranteed admission to NC State, C3 students must maintain a cumulative GPA of a 3.0 or better while they are attending one of our partner community colleges.
-Some majors are more competitive and may require a higher GPA for admission into that specific program.
+To be eligible for guaranteed admission to NC State, you need a cumulative GPA of a 3.0+ while you are at one of our partner community colleges.
+Some majors are more competitive and may require a higher GPA for admission.

-How long do I have to complete my Associate of Arts, Associate of Science or Associate of Engineering degree?
+How long do I have to complete my associate degree?

-C3 students are permitted to take up to 3 years to complete their associate degree.
+You can take up to 3 years to complete your associate degree.
 We understand that many community college students take longer than two years to complete their degree due to family and work obligations.

 What happens if I fall below a 3.0 GPA?

 If your GPA falls below a 3.0 in a given semester, we want to work with you and help provide tools and resources that may help you get back on track.

 Will I have an NC State advisor while I’m still attending my community college?